 This project therefore aims at investigating and exploring the fundamentals of mass customization for manufacturing of precision pharmaceutics, i.e. meeting the needs of provision of therapies for the individual.
 Moreover, the project will focus on one of the more promising technical platform candidates; particle replication in non-wetting template (PRINT) originating from the electronic industry now starting to be applied to pharmaceutics.
 This project aims to develop and adapt this platform to pharmaceutical needs such as dose content uniformity, drug stability, and tailored drug release profiles etc. The outcome of this project is a pharmaceutical industry prepared for the future paradigm shift in pharmaceutical manufacturing, mass customized production, that generates affordable personalized drug delivery systems.

-Biträdande professor at Chemistry and Chemical Engineering, Pharmaceutical Technology
+Biträdande professor vid Chemistry and Chemical Engineering, Applied Chemistry, Pharmaceutical Technology

 Funding years 2016–2021